tenzir/tenzir/rfc/002-fault-tolerance/README.md

 ## Requirements

-We can frame the requirements we are facing more generally in terms of the CAP Theorem.
+We can frame the requirements we are facing more generally in terms of the CAP theorem.
 Given that availability is of utmost importance for processing security data, we cannot compromise on it.
 On the contrary, we can compromise on consistency, given that telemetry data is fundamentally incomplete.
 Security analysts are always working with a subset of descriptions of activity, and